cohadar/word2image/README.md

 * `./xml.bz2-to-text.gz.sh dewiki-20170920-pages-articles.xml.bz2` - this will extract raw text from wikipedia with filename `dewiki-20170920-pages-articles.text.gz`
 * you can view the content of this file with: `gzcat dewiki-20170920-pages-articles.text.gz | head`
 * Note that above processing takes around 20m on mac book pro.
+* `./text.gz-to-words.gz.sh dewiki-20170920-pages-articles.text.gz` - convert text into a stream of words, each word on a new line.
+Also removes some undesired words.
+This reduces the time for later processing scripts.

 ## 1.3
 * Running count-words.py will output top 10k words by frequency